|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 4: Yudanaka Hot Spring and Snow Monkeys of Jigokudani

-Today we travel by train to Yudanaka Onsen, a hot spring village famous for its 'snow monkeys'.
+Today we travel by coach to Yudanaka Onsen, a hot spring village famous for its 'snow monkeys'.
 The Japanese macaques originally came here to warm themselves in the outdoor hot spring bath during the cold winters, and now come all year round.
-We then stay in a Japanese ryokan, known for its onsen (a Japanese hot spring and the bathing facilities and inns)!
+We then stay in a Japanese ryokan, known for its onsen (a Japanese hot spring, bathing facilities and inn).

 Day 5: Matsumoto Castle & Narai Post Town

-We travel first to the city of Matsumoto to see its beautiful castle, built in the 16th century.
-Then, after a tour of a miso factory and miso based lunch, we continue by train to the Kiso Valley and the small town of Narai with its traditional atmosphere of ancient Nakasendo way, between Kyoto and Tokyo (or Edo as the city was known in the feudal period).
+We travel by train first to the city of Matsumoto to see its beautiful castle, built in the 16th century.
+Then, after a tour of a miso factory and miso-based lunch, we continue by train to the Kiso valley and the small town of Narai with its traditional atmosphere of ancient Nakasendo Way, between Kyoto and Tokyo (or Edo as the city was known in the feudal period).
 There are many well-preserved houses and former inns.

 Day 7: Travel to Takayama

 After breakfast, we stroll through Magome and then travel by bus and train to Takayama.
 Takayama has retained much of its traditional architecture and is well-known for its crafts, particularly yew-wood carving, Shunkei lacquerware, pottery and furniture.
-After arriving at our inn, there may be time to explore the surrounding areas and relax in a hot-spring bath before dinner.
+After arriving at our inn, we visit the Takayama Festival Float Exhibition Hall and the Sakurayama-Nikkokan.
+There may be time to explore the surrounding areas and relax in a hot-spring bath before dinner.
 In the evening we will try the local Hida beef and perhaps some locally-brewed saké.

 Day 8: Takayama’s Sanmachisuji and Heritage Sites

-In the morning, you have a few more hours free to stroll.
-After lunch, we travel to the village of Ogimachi in the Shirakawa-go area, northwest of Takayama.
+In the morning, we travel to the Shirakawa-go area north-west of Takayama.
 The village is home to a large number of gassho-zukuri houses, and has been a UNESCO World Heritage site since 1995.
 These large wooden houses have steep thatched roofs designed to withstand heavy snow, and the term gassho-zukuri refers to the shape of praying hands formed by the roofs.
+After time in this lovely village, we then transfer to Kanazawa where we stay this evening.
+In Kanazawa we will have an opportunity to try our hand at creating our own souvenir using the gold leaf the city is famed for.

-Day 16: Bullet Train to Hiroshima, Peace Park and Museum
+Day 16: Peace Park and Museum and onward to Nara

 This morning we travel to Hiroshima.
 Known throughout the world as the first city to bear the impact of the use of atomic weapons, Hiroshima today is a vibrant, modern city.
 Throughout the Peace Park are a number of touching memorials, including the Children’s Peace Monument, festooned with brightly colored strings of origami cranes, left by children from all over the world to express a desire for peace.
 The Peace Memorial and Museum provides context to the impact of the bombing on the city, the country, and the world.